christianspecht/roboshell-backup/readme-full.md

 ## How to build?

 RoboShell Backup itself doesn't need to be built, because it consists just of batch files and PowerShell scripts.
-The only thing that needs to be compiled is the MSI setup.

-The setup is made using [WiX](http://wixtoolset.org/).
+The only thing that needs to be compiled is the MSI setup, which is made using [WiX](http://wixtoolset.org/).
-To build it, you need the WiX Toolkit installed on your machine.
-At the moment, we're using WiX 3.5 which you can download [here](http://wix.codeplex.com/releases/view/60102).

-The build script is the file `Create Setup.bat` in the main folder of the repository, and it assumes that WiX is in your `%PATH%` variable.
+The build script is the file `Create Setup.bat` in the main folder of the repository, and it will download WiX via NuGet *(the ["WiX Toolset (unofficial)"](http://www.nuget.org/packages/WiX.Toolset/) package)*.

-In particular, the `bin` subfolder of the WiX installation path needs to be in your `%PATH%` variable, because the files used by the build script are located there.
+The script will create a zip file as well, using the [7-Zip Command Line Version](http://www.7-zip.org/download.html).
+It expects the `7za.exe` in the parent folder.

 ---